 The Board of Directors of COMIDA has approved a resolution for funding for community development through another related entity, Monroe County Industrial Development Corporation.
 The funding is contingent upon COMIDA having the resources available as determined on an annual basis by the Board of Directors.
-In both 2009 and 2008, the Board of Directors approved \$100,000.
-Actual amounts funded in 2009 and 2008 were \$100,000.
+In 2009, the Board of Directors approved \$100,000.
+Actual amounts funded in 2009 were \$100,000.
+In 2010, two not-for-profits dissolved and contributed their assets of \$1,135,461 to COMIDA.
+COMIDA, in turn, contributed the entire \$1,135,461 to Monroe County Industrial Development Corporation in 2010 to support economic development in the community.